Is It Illegal To Have No Front Number Plates in Birmingham?

 Any bike registered on or after September 1st, 2001 must not display a registration at the front of the vehicle.

-Are Stick On Number Plates Legal?
+Are Sticks On Number Plates Legal?

-While stick on number plates were once used by famous models, today they don’t conform to the British Safety standard BS AU 145D and are best avoided.
+While stick on number plates was once used by famous models, today they don’t conform to the British Safety standard BS AU 145D and are best avoided.
 While sometimes added to caravans and trailers, these shouldn’t generally be used on cars.

 British Safety Standards dictate that the material a number plate should be made from must-have “resistance to bending”.
 It also insists that plates must be resistant to impact.